 The Natural Capital Approach involves measuring and valuing natural capital assets.
-Values can be expressed in many different ways, including in qualitative, biophysical and/or monetary terms.
-The approach then uses those values to reveal how natural capital assets deliver a flow of benefits to society and the economy.
+Values can be expressed in many different ways, including in qualitative, biophysical and monetary terms.
+Values can help reveal how natural capital is delivering important benefits to society and the economy.
 These natural capital assessments can be used to support more sustainable decision-making and ensure we are recognising, respecting and restoring nature's value.

 WHAT IS NATURAL CAPITAL ACCOUNTING?